ClusterDuck-Protocol/ClusterDuck-Protocol/doc/howToBuildADuck.md

 * **Enclosure:** Plastic Box (or 3D print, or rubber ducky, or anything you want really) if a case is necessary, [this](https://www.amazon.com/gp/product/B07DVS1HC4/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) would work.

 ## PlatformIO
+[PlatformIO](https://platformio.org/) is a ecosystem for embedded development.
+Grab your favorite IDE from [here](https://platformio.org/install/integration) and make sure to install the platformIO ide extension.
+If you are not sure which IDE to use, use [VSCode](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation).

+### Installing ClusterDuck-Protocol globally

+1. From the [PIO Home](https://docs.platformio.org/en/latest/integration/ide/vscode.html#setting-up-the-project) tab select `Libraries`
+1. Search for `ClusterDuck Protocol` and install it

+### Installing ClusterDuck-Protocol for project only

+1. Create a `New Project` from the [PIO Home](https://docs.platformio.org/en/latest/integration/ide/vscode.html#setting-up-the-project) tab
+1. Choose a name, select the `Heltec Wifi LoRa 32 (V2) (Heltec Automation)` as board and `Arduino` as framework
+1. Open the `platformio.ini` within your newly created project and add `lib_deps = ClusterDuck Protocol` at the end.

 ## Arduino IDE